-The planning utility term U_p models how the patient can influence his condition by a careful choice of life plan y.
-This terms captures the instrumental value of information. $U_p: \{0,1\} \times [0,1] \to \mathbb{R}$ has the property that for fixed $x \in \{0,1\}$, $U_p(x,y)$ is continuous in y and takes its unique maximum in $U_p(x,x)=0$.
-Planning utility is thus maximal when the patient knows the state of the world X and can choose the best-suited life plan y=X. If the patient does not know X, he cannot adjust his plans optimally to his (future) health condition.
-This leads to a (typically negative) utility out of suboptimal planning, $U_p(X,y)$.
-For example, the patient may want to opt for a different career plan, travel more or take more leisure time, take better care of his savings, or buy a home close to his family instead of moving far away or even abroad if he knows he is going to become ill eventually.
-Note that U_p only captures deviations from the overall utility that can be achieved for a given realization of the health outcome X. In contrast, fluctuations in the overall utility level depending on the health outcome are covered by the classical term $U_c(X)$.
+The planning utility term U{ν} models how the patient can influence the patient's condition by a careful choice of life plan y.
+This term captures the instrumental value of information.
+The function U_v : $\{0,1\} \times [0,1]$ $\rightarrow \mathbb{R}$ has the property that for fixed $x \in \{0,1\}$, $U_n(x,y)$ is continuous in y and takes its unique maximum in $U_n(x,x) = 0$.
+Planning utility is thus maximal when the patient knows the state of the world X and can choose the best-suited life plan y = X. If the patient does not know X, the patient cannot adjust the patient's plans optimally to the patient's (future) health condition.
+This leads to a (typically negative) utility out of suboptimal planning, $U_v(X, y)$.
+For example, the patient may want to opt for a different career plan, travel more or take more leisure time, take better care of the patient's savings, or buy a home close to the patient's family instead of moving far away or even abroad if the patient knows the patient is going to become ill eventually.
+Note that U{ν} only captures deviations from the overall utility that can be achieved for a given realization of the health outcome X. In contrast, fluctuations in the overall utility level depending on the health outcome are covered by the classical term $U_c(X)$.

-$\theta \in [0,1]$ is a parameter that captures how important anticipations are compared to choosing a good life plan.
-We will later vary θ in order to investigate the interplay of the two terms.
+The parameter $\theta \in [0,1]$ captures how important anticipations are compared with choosing a good life plan.
+We later vary θ in order to investigate the interplay of the two terms.

-We think of U_c , U_a , and U_p as aggregates over all future time periods, i.e., discounted sums of future physical utilities, future anticipations, and future utility from having chosen a life plan y which is - ex post - suboptimal.
+We think of U_c , U_a , and U_p as aggregates over all future time periods, that is, discounted sums of future physical utilities, future anticipations, and future utility from having chosen a life plan y that is-ex post-suboptimal.
 Likewise, the choice of life plan y should be understood as an aggregate over many decisions (occupational choice, investment and saving plans, etc.).
 If we think of X as a genetic indicator of whether a disease will eventually break out, the patient inevitably observes X in the far future.
 Accordingly, the life plan y only captures decisions made before that point in time.

 Two simplifications are immediate.
 First, the physical utility term $U_c(X)$ is unaffected by the testing decision.
 It thus does not play any role in the later analysis.
-We will therefore omit this term without loss of generality.
+We therefore omit this term without loss of generality.
 Second, the doctor will always propose the best possible test for the patient.
 This may be a test containing pure noise from which the patient cannot learn anything.
 We can thus assume without loss of generality that the patient accepts the test in stage (ii).

 We assume that the doctor can offer the test the patient likes best.
-For instance, he may send instructions for generating the test to a medical laboratory.
+For instance, the doctor may send instructions for generating the test to a medical laboratory.
 With regard to genetic testing, many noisy signals can be created by mixing blood samples of different patients and just testing the mixed sample for the genetic mutation of interest.
 Assume the blood of two people at risk is mixed and then tested with a precise test: If the mixed blood sample is clean, both patients are free of the genetic mutation.
 If the mixed blood sample contains the mutation, either one of the patients carries the mutation, or both do.
 Of course, another way to generate noisy signals is via computerized, anonymous processes.

-3 Optimization
+3. Optimization